seh-GAH-toh/Pumpkin-Website/docs/developer/contributing.md

   Describe the proposed feature in detail, including its benefits and potential implementation considerations.

 #### Contributing Code
-  To get started with contributing code to Pumpkin, fork the repository on github
+  To get started with contributing code to Pumpkin, fork the repository on GitHub

-1. First create a github account if you don't already have one
+1. First create a GitHub account if you don't already have one

-2. Go to Pumpkin's Official [Github Organization](https://github.com/Pumpkin-MC) and press fork
+2. Go to Pumpkin's Official [GitHub Organization](https://github.com/Pumpkin-MC) and press fork

 > Creating a fork means you now have your own copy of the Pumpkin source code, (this does not mean you own the copyright)